MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/database/database-refresh.md

 2. On the **Work items** page, click **Add** on the toolbar, and then click **Database refresh**.
 3. In the **Request for database refresh** dialog box, follow these steps:
     1. In the **Environment name** field, select the environment to refresh.
     2. In the **Database** field, the database to refresh is always Microsoft Dynamics AX or Microsoft Dynamics 365 for Finance and Operations.
-Other databases, such as Entity store or Financial reporting, aren't currently supported for point-in-time restores.
+Other databases, such as Entity store aren't currently supported for database refresh.
     3. Carefully read and acknowledge the statements that have check boxes next to them.
 4. After you submit your request, you will be redirected to the list of work items.
 Here, you can view the status of the request, or reschedule or cancel the request.
 5. When the Microsoft Service Engineering team has acknowledged that it can complete your request, the status of the request changes to **Request accepted**.
 At this point, you can follow any of these steps:
     -   Wait for the Service Engineering team to complete the refresh.
 When restore is completed, the status changes to **Succeeded**.
     -   Reschedule the request by clicking the ID, or by selecting the request and then clicking **Reschedule** on the toolbar.
-You can then change the downtime windows dates and times, and the point in time to restore to.
+You can then change the downtime windows dates and times.
     -   Cancel the request by selecting the request and then clicking **Cancel** on the toolbar.

 ## Conditions of a database refresh
-Here is the list of requirements and conditions of operation for a point-in-time restore:
+Here is the list of requirements and conditions of operation for a database refresh:

 -   Requests must be submitted 24 hours before the desired downtime window, to help guarantee that resources will be available to complete the request.
 -   A refresh erases the existing database in the target environment.
 The existing database can't be recovered after the refresh is completed.
 -   The target environment will be unavailable until the refresh process is completed.
--   The point-in-time restore will affect only the Dynamics 365 for Finance and Operations database.
+-   The refresh will affect only the Dynamics 365 for Finance and Operations and Financial Reporting databases.
     -   Document handling documents that are stored in Azure blob storage won't be changed and will remain in their current state.
 The same rule applies to any documents that are stored in Azure blob storage through X++ customization.
-    -   The Financial reporting database will also remain in the current state and must be reset after the refresh is completed.

 ## Steps to complete after a database refresh for environments using retail functionality
 When refreshing a database, you will need to run the environment re-provisioning tool before the copied database is fully functional, to ensure that all Retail components are up-to-date.